Key Principles and Goals

 I case you want to specify an alternate location (if you don't have much space or no permission to write to that part of the disk) you should use the mechanisms of file-system junctions and bind mounts.

-The reason for this, is that tipi guarantees the paths even in non-containerized builds to enable reuse of cached builds artifacts anywhere.
+With this cmake-re guarantees the paths even in non-containerized builds to enable reuse of cached builds artifacts anywhere.

 Found an error or want to add more info?
 Write an issue or contribute changes to this documentation at tipi-build/docs on